jantman/blog/content/2007/02/why-hasnt-linux-caught-up-to-windows.md

 While the LSB project (http://www.linux-foundation.org/en/LSB) has aimed to provide compatibility between distros, there are three main points which must still be addressed:

-1) The organization of filesystems on different distros, specifically the directory tree and default locations for certain components, still differs.
+1. The organization of filesystems on different distros, specifically the directory tree and default locations for certain components, still differs.
 In the interest of usability, the Linux directory tree should be standardized, so that locations of programs, files, etc. will be identical across distributions.
-2) An effort needs to be made to make administration as similar as possible across all distros.
+2. An effort needs to be made to make administration as similar as possible across all distros.
 This means that program names, functionality, location, etc. should be standardized as much as possible.
-3) It seems that each distro has its' own administration tool - YaST for SuSE, and others for other distros.
+3. It seems that each distro has its' own administration tool - YaST for SuSE, and others for other distros.
 An effort needs to be made to develop a tool encompassing all of the features in one, distro-neutral form.
 Webmin (www.webmin.com) has done this wonderfully in a web-based interface, but attention should be focused on a text-mode console version as well.

-\C) GUI
+## GUI

 Perhaps the biggest hurdle for novices using Linux, and the biggest development challenge, is general ease of use.
 While the above two points may fall into this category, I am specifically referring to the general, day-to-day use of the operating system.

 While I will not begin to suggest solutions, the main problems that I see are as follows:

-1) The stability and security of Linux must be kept intact, unlike distros such as Lindows.
+1. The stability and security of Linux must be kept intact, unlike distros such as Lindows.
-2) There must remain a way for advanced users to perform advanced tasks.
+2. There must remain a way for advanced users to perform advanced tasks.
-3) As much of the inner workings should be hidden from the end-user as possible, unless specifically requested.
+3. As much of the inner workings should be hidden from the end-user as possible, unless specifically requested.
-4) I good system would have a field added to a users' GECOS data specifying their level of "novice-ness" - i.e. allowing a dumbed-down interface for users while retaining a full interface with Expert features for those who want it.
+4. I good system would have a field added to a users' GECOS data specifying their level of "novice-ness" - i.e. allowing a dumbed-down interface for users while retaining a full interface with Expert features for those who want it.
-5) "Mysterious" things such as file permissions should be hidden from novice-level users when not absolutely needed.
+5. "Mysterious" things such as file permissions should be hidden from novice-level users when not absolutely needed.
-6) There must be a strong integration with "anti-mistake" tools and DWIM technology.
+6. There must be a strong integration with "anti-mistake" tools and DWIM technology.
 The system itself should manage file permissions in a way that grants only the minimum needed access.
-7) There should be good, strong mistake detection, specifically in terms of catching a user's inadvertent changing of file permissions, deleting required files, etc.
+7. There should be good, strong mistake detection, specifically in terms of catching a user's inadvertent changing of file permissions, deleting required files, etc.
-8) Tools should be built so that the novice user is never required to login as root or run a root shell.
+8. Tools should be built so that the novice user is never required to login as root or run a root shell.
-9) Perhaps, and I'm sure this is controversial, the root account should be given either CLI-only access, or should not have X running by default, so as to discourage novice users from running day-to-day tasks as root.
+9. Perhaps, and I'm sure this is controversial, the root account should be given either CLI-only access, or should not have X running by default, so as to discourage novice users from running day-to-day tasks as root.